-International students may be admitted to Barry University if they meet the University's admissions requirements.
+International students may be admitted to Barry University if they meet the University's admission requirements.
 For the purpose of admission to Barry University, an international student is a student who has received secondary school and/or university-level education outside of the United States and/or a student who requires a student visa.
 For immigration purposes, an international student is one whose country of birth, citizenship, and permanent residency are not the United States.

 The basic admission requirements for international students are determined by the University.
-In general, an international applicant must meet the university entrance requirements in place for the country from which he/she has graduated.
-International applicants who have graduated from U.S. high schools must meet the requirements for domestic applicants.
-International transfer students who have attended a regionally accredited U.S. college or university must present a minimum cumulative GPA of 2.0 in all transferable college credits and must be in good standing at the last institution attended in order to be considered for acceptance into the University.
-A list of required credentials can be found in our International Student brochure or International Student web page (www.barry.edu).
+In general, an international freshman applicant must meet the university entrance requirements in place for the country from which he/she has graduated.
+For international transfer applicants, admission to a degree program is based on academic performance in all work from regionally accredited or internationally recognized colleges or universities.
+Applicants must be in good standing at the last institution attended in order to be considered for acceptance into the University.
+A list of required credentials can be found in our International Student brochure or on our International Student web page (www.barry.edu).
 A copy of the brochure is available by writing to: